 September long weekend ideas

-Western Australian residents are treated to their King’s birthday public holiday being in spring.
+Western Australian residents are treated to their King’s birthday public holiday in spring.
 What better season to have a mini holiday than spring!

 Avon Valley – Western Australia